 Children are referred to CCR when a county foster home is unavailable.
 Perhaps a child needs to be in a home without younger children where healing can happen with more undivided attention.
 Maybe a county doesn't have a foster home for a sibling group so kids can be together.
 Or there may be a child that would do best in a home with a stay-at-home parent.
 Whatever the reason, CCR can accommodate kids from all over the state.
 Treatment foster care brings additional needs, most importantly, the need for a stable family life.
 These children are often the victims of prolonged neglect, abuse, or abandonment.
 As a result, they have heightened emotional, behavioral, or developmental problems.
 In addition, many of these children have experienced significant trauma, making it difficult to participate — let alone succeed — in school and the home without proper services.
 At CCR, we empower foster families to help kids overcome trauma and prepare for the future.

-Rebecca and her husband live in Madison and have been licensed with CCR for 18 years.
-She is shown here with Brian our placement coordinator.
-Brian has been placing foster children in CCR homes for 21 years.
-Rebecca's case manager Wanda (below) has been providing Rebecca and her foster children support services, including weekly in-home visits, for 18 years!
+Rebecca is a longtime CCR foster parent from Mt.
+Horeb.
+She is shown here with Brian, our placement coordinator.
+Brian has been dedicated to CCR for 21 years and knows her family well.
+In addition, Rebecca's case manager Wanda has been providing the family a myriad of support services, including weekly in-home visits, for 18 years!
 Yes, it's true.
-Wanda is the only case manager Rebecca and her family has ever had.
-The relationships between foster parents and case managers are a huge part of our success helping children heal from trauma.
+Wanda is the only case manager Rebecca, and her family has ever had.
+The relationships between foster parents and case managers are a huge part of our success in helping children heal from trauma.